t3rmian/devpot/content/posts/collections/en/2024-02-04-eclipselink-adhoc-debug-output-of-sql-executions.md

 With the help of an IDE, you can output the query details into the local console.
 For the breakpoint condition, check if it's a statement execution query `SessionProfiler.StatementExecute.equals(operationName) && query != null`.
-As for the output, concatenate the SQL string with an optional translation row representing the bind parameters `return query.getSQLString() + System.lineSeparator() + "Bind parameters:" + query.getTranslationRow();`:
+As for the output, concatenate the SQL string with an optional translation row representing the bind parameters `return String.format("%s%nBind parameters: %s%n%s",query.getSQLString(), java.util.Objects.toString(query.getQueryMechanism().getModifyRow(), ""), java.util.Objects.toString(query.getQueryMechanism().getTranslationRow(), ""));`:

 <img src="/img/hq/debug-output-sql-executions-eclipselink.png" title="EclipseLink AbstractSession profiler debug" alt="EclipseLink AbstractSession profiler debug">